Have you heard the term ‘Tech Neck’?

 - Dull, nagging or sharp pain in your Neck/Shoulders, especially at the end of the day.

 It is important to understand and treat all the muscle imbalances in the associated area, not just where the pain is to get the best results from the treatment.
 Trigger Point Therapy and Deep Tissue Massage work extremely well together in treating this condition.
-It has been very rewarding watching my clients walk out happy and pain free following their Remedial Massage treatment.
+It has been gratifying watching my clients walk out happy and pain-free following their Remedial Massage treatment.

-What can you do at home to help?
+What can you do at home to help Tech Neck?

-The one thing I tell all my clients that present with these symptoms to do at home every day is very easy and effective.
+The one thing I tell all my clients that present with these symptoms to do at home every day is straightforward and effective.

 - Stay hydrated